 The Canada-UK Colloquium

 An annual event, The Canada-UK colloquium aims to increase knowledge and educate the public about the advantages to be drawn from a close and dynamic relationship between the two countries.
 The event takes place alternately in each country, bringing together by invitation British and Canadian parliamentarians, public officials, academics, representatives from the private sector, graduate students and others.
-Canada-UK Council.
+Learn about the Canada-UK Council.

 24-26 November 2014